 Order 66 — Costs

+Division 1 — General

+[Heading inserted in Gazette 22 Feb 2008 p.
+640.]

 1. General rules as to costs

 (1) Subject to the express provisions of any statute and of these Rules the costs of and incidental to all proceedings including the administration of estates and trusts shall be in the discretion of the Court but, without limiting the general discretion conferred on the Court by the Act, and subject to this Order, the Court will generally order that the successful party to any action or matter recover his costs.